Get better recordings and control over your music with our pick of the best audio interface for Pro Tools

 Based on these assumption, let’s do a deep dive into the world of Pro Tools audio interfaces.
 I’ll look at six different interfaces and tell you which is the best audio interface for Pro Tools for your needs.

-The Best Audio Interface for Pro Tools in 2020
+The Best Audio Interface for Pro Tools

 Let’s take a closer look at our favorite Pro Tools audio interfaces for different budgets and needs: